Edible Containers: Reducing Packaging Waste In Australia

-Unless you’ve been living under a rock, you would know that plastic pesters our land and our sea.
-Additionally, you should also know that plastics are hard to get rid of.
-They only decompose after centuries (we think).
+Unless you’ve been living under a rock all your life, you would know that plastic pesters our land and our sea.
+In addition, you should also know that plastics are hard to get rid of.
+They only decompose after centuries! (we think).

 You read that right… Centuries!